Southern Minnesota is one of the cool places you’ll pass when going on a typical trip through the American Midwest.

 See Related: Reasons to See Duluth Fall Colors in Minnesota

 10. The Spam Museum

-If you thought that the Museum of Medical Quackery & Fraud was going to be the strangest local attraction on this list, then you might have to think again!
-Southern Minnesota is also home to the great Spam Museum in Austin MN.
+If you thought the Museum of Medical Quackery & Fraud would be the strangest local attraction on this list, you might have to think again!

 11. Four Daughters Vineyard, Winery & Restaurant

 Address: 78757 MN-16, Spring Valley, MN 55975, United States